Learn how to play Ticket to Ride

 Quickly learn how to play Ticket to Ride with our fast and easy to read summary of the rules.

-What is the goal of Ticket to Ride? #
+What is the objective of Ticket to Ride?

 Ticket to Ride is a 2-5 player cross country train adventure game that is set in the USA.
 Players compete to score the highest points by: connecting key destination cities, claim and control railway routes between cities and completing the longest rail routes.

 Each player takes their trains and scoring track by